 17, Jul 2018 | CJP Team

 CJP Secretary Teesta Setalvad has long since worked against communalism and the hatred it fosters.
-In 2003, CJP and other concerned citizens had petitioned the Supreme Court of India with the object of curbing hate speech.
+In 2003, CJP and other concerned citizens had petitioned the Supreme Court of India with the object of curbing hate speech, and we have continued in our efforts to fight hate.

 Our legacy informs our work today